asciimoth/tmm/README.md

+This bot was created before telegram add forums feature and nowasdays effectively useless.

+---
 # tmm
 This bot allows you to logically bind two telegram chats so that users who are not in the master cannot be in the slave chat.